Chirag-ahir/JAVA-All-Basic/README.md

 What is System.in in Java?<BR>
 System.in is an InputStream which is typically connected to keyboard input of console programs.

-New keyword - In java, New keyword is basically used for creating objects.
+>New keyword - In java, New keyword is basically used for creating objects.
 It allocates memory for an object.

-Extend keyword - The extends keyword indicates that you are making a new class that derives from an existing class.
+>Extend keyword - The extends keyword indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.

+>Static keyword - The static keyword is a non-access modifier used for methods and attributes.
+Static methods can be accessed without creating an object of a class.

+>Super keyword - The super keyword in Java is a reference variable which is used to refer immediate parent class object.

+>Final keyword - The final keyword is a non-access modifier used for classes, attributes and methods, which makes them non-changeable.

+Blank final variable: A final variable that have no value it is called blank final variable or uninitialized final variable.

 What is JAR File ?<br>
 A Java™ ARchive (JAR) file is a file format that combines many files into one.